Practical work with model architecture in Engee

 -

-Combine the desired blocks into a subsystem with the key combination Shift+ЛКМ and select Triggered Subsystem:
+Combine the necessary blocks into a subsystem using a keyboard shortcut Shift+LKM and choose Triggered Subsystem:

-In case of merging into a triggered subsystem using a key combination, the block Trigger will be added automatically.
+If combined into a triggered subsystem using a key combination, the block Trigger it will be added automatically.

-Triggered and Enabled Subsystem - is the combination of the functionality of two subsystems (Triggered & Enabled) into one subsystem.
-This subsystem will only be executed when the activation control signal has a positive value and a trigger event occurs.
+Triggered and Enabled Subsystem — this is the integration of the functionality of two subsystems (triggered and activated) into one subsystem.
+Such a subsystem will be executed only when the activation control signal has a positive value and a trigger event occurs.

 -

-To perform operations that depend on both activation and a trigger event;
+To perform operations that depend on both activation and trigger events.;

 -

-To implement systems in which the subsystem is executed only when both conditions are true (signals from the Trigger and Enable blocks).
+For the implementation of systems in which the subsystem is executed only when both conditions are true (signals from the blocks Trigger and Enable).

 -

-To realise complex control logic where activation under certain conditions and execution at a trigger event are required.
+To implement complex control logic that requires activation under certain conditions and execution upon a trigger event.

-For more information about the triggered and activated subsystem
+_ Learn more about the triggered and activated subsystem_

-The Triggerable and activatable subsystem has the following features:
+The triggered and activated subsystem has the following features:

 -